Syntax-Cipher/Syntax-Cipher/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-CodeAcademy tutorials involving Python & also starting to learn C/C++
+Codecademy tutorials involving Python & also starting to learn C/C++
 - 🌱 I’m currently learning ...
-Computer Science & Machine Learning with Python using CodeAcademy platform & just started C/C++
+Computer Science & Machine Learning with Python using Codecademy platform & just started C/C++
 - 👯 I’m looking to collaborate on ...
 Anything involving Python, will learn C/C++ for future projects
 - 🤔 I’m looking for help with ...
 Incorporating a dictionary function, as well as parent/child classes in my Japanese War Game project I just started (inspired by Ghost of Tsushima video game)
 - 💬 Ask me about ...
 Engineering/Mathematics/Science